Branly76/Instrument-backtester-for-python/README.md

  - Additional comments for trades, like open conditions and/or close conditions.

 Planned:
- - Renko bars and volume bars
+ - Renko bars and volume bars, now implemented in version V1_02
  - Red news (FF).